gangdong/gangdong.github.io/_posts/2021-04-05-Blog-travisci.markdown

 `GH_TOKEN` is the environment variable, which can be accessed in the `.travis.yml` file.

-Once you got the PATs and encrypted, you can access the Github repo by below method:
+Once you got the personal access token and encrypted, you can access the Github repo by below method:

 {% highlight shell %}
 https://${GH_TOKEN}@${GH_REF}" travis:gh-pages
 {% endhighlight %}

-`GH_REF` environment variable is defined by github.com/`user-name`/`repo-name`.git.
+`GH_REF` environment variable can be set to "github.com/`user-name`/`repo-name`.git".

-With this method, you are able to avoid being request passphrase when start accessing.
+With this method, you are able to avoid being request passphrase when accessing.

 This will output a string looking something like:
 {% highlight shell %}